spencertipping/ni/doc/ni_by_example_3.md

 * `ni n1p'cart ["a", "b", "c"], [1, 2]' p'r maxstr a_ reb'`
 * `ni n1p'cart ["a", "b", "c"], [1, 2]' p'r reduce {$_ + a} 0, reb` <- DOES NOT WORK BECAUSE BILOW WROTE IT WRONG

-##Stream Splitting/Joining/Duplication
-I don't find these operators particularly useful in practice (with the exception of `=\>` for writing a file in the middle of a long processing pipeline), but it's possible that you will!
-Then come edit these docs and explain why.

-* `+`: append a stream to this one
-* `^`: prepend a stream to this one
-* `=`: duplicate this stream through a process, discarding its output

 ##Advanced Row and Column Operations